-If you are one who is barely in your room consider one of the cheaper rooms at Sandals and staying longer or going twice a year.
-You could spend $4,000 a week for two people or you could spend up to $25,000.
-No matter which room type you stay in, you’ll be able to enjoy all the amenities, pools & restaurants at Sandals Curacao, etc.
+If you are one who is barely in your room, consider one of the cheaper rooms at Sandals and staying longer or going twice a year.
+You could spend $4,000 a week for two people or up to $25,000.
+No matter which room type you stay in, you’ll be able to enjoy all the amenities, pools & restaurants at Sandals Curacao etc.

 Sandals Curacao Room Service

 Like all other resorts, Sandals room service is offered to all guests but the menus and times may change based on the room type booked.
-Some rooms have all-day room service which is 7 am-10 pm, while the butler suites offer 24-hour room service.
+Some rooms have an all-day room service, which is 7 am-10 pm, while the butler suites offer 24-hour room service.

 Sandals Resorts Dress Code For Restaurants